| |

 big church sits in its pretty village less than a

-mile from Long Stratton's anonymous suburbia, but
+mile from the town of Long Stratton's anonymous

-still has a thoroughly rural setting.
-The tower
+suburbia, but still has a thoroughly rural

-narrows considerably, and is clearly in two
+setting.
+The tower narrows considerably, and is

-stages, probably three.
-The lowest stage is
+clearly in two stages, probably three.
+The lowest

-almost certainly Saxon.
+stage is almost certainly Saxon.
 But the

 church built against it is something quite